 “Oh, yes!
 She will never admit to needing help.”

 Bidding them farewell, Kira sloshed along with his horse in tow until he reached a wooden house built upon thick wooden stilts, surrounded by hanging baskets filled with aromatic herbs.
-Thankful that his height and long boots had kept him mostly dry, he stepped out of the water and onto the steps that led to the porch surrounding the house.
+He stepped out of the water and onto the steps that led to the porch surrounding the house.
 His uncle had built the porch so Elia could hang her baskets to keep them from being damaged or washed away.

-He approached the door and was about to knock when it suddenly swung open.
+He was about to knock when the door swung open.
 A slightly hunched, elderly woman barely reaching his chest looked up at him with pursed lips.
 Soft gray curls crowned her head.
 She motioned for him to enter.

 Kira had spent a few years as a child in the Old Town, and its people, in particular Elia, the old herbalist, held a special place in his heart.
 She had always been very kind to him and had taken it upon herself to be a very active part of his upbringing—much to his uncle’s dismay.